 The pimple that’s been bothering you has finally flattened out, but the color it leaves behind is still going strong.

-If you’re someone who has struggled with acne, you know how frustrating it can be when you’ve put in a lot of time, money, and effort into finally clearing up a breakout, only to find yourself plagued by persistent dark spots on your skin, serving as a reminder of past pimples like a detailed map.
+If you’re someone who has struggled with acne, you know how frustrating it can be when you’ve put in a lot of time, money, and effort into finally clearing up a breakout, only to have persistent dark spots on your skin mark to spot of past pimples like a detailed map.

 More often than not, post-inflammatory hyperpigmentation is to blame.
 In this article, we’re going to look at the causes of post-inflammatory hyperpigmentation, how long post-inflammatory hyperpigmentation lasts, and treatment for post-inflammatory hyperpigmentation.